robbytables/bug-free-invention/unit-6-flask/instructor-resources/02-flask/02-flask-slides.md

 - `app` could be `guitar`.
     - Be sure to change it in all places!

-But naming variables sensibly is important!
+But, naming variables sensibly is important!

 ```python
 from flask import Flask